wdk-docs/node-config-docs/Upgrading-From-Config-0.x.md

 ### Immutable Configurations

-Changing configurations after the first ```require('config');``` is no longer supported.
+Updating configurations at runtime is no longer supported.
 It was the feature causing the most confusion, support, code complexity, and frankly - what were we thinking?

 If you relied on the ability to alter configurations at runtime, you will have to replace that with a different implementation, or continue using the 0.4.x release branch.
 This is the most significant compatibility change, and it came only after serious consideration and community input.

-And to take it one step further, configs are made immutable so attempts to change config values will fail.
-Elements can be added to existing objects, but loaded configurations cannot change.
+Startup code may still set and extend configurations as long as it's done before the first use of the ```config.get()``` method.
+This allows your app startup to load and merge configurations from external sources.
+If this startup code needs access to config values without calling ```config.get()``` you can access values directly from the config object.

+In addition, some use cases such as tests require config mutations.
+An ```ALLOW_CONFIG_MUTATIONS``` [environment variable](https://github.com/lorenwest/node-config/wiki/Environment-Variables#allow_config_mutations) has been added to address these edge cases.

+Guaranteeing the stability of configuration values is now a core part of node-config.

 ### Load Ordering